Types of Eyewear – Sports Eye Protection

 At Real Eyes Optometry, you can find a wide selection of frames that can also become a pair of prescription sunglasses.
 Visit us in-store to find out what deals we have on your next pair of prescription sunglasses.

 Come see our selection of the latest trending types of eyewear and styles at our office.

 Types of Eyewear Safety Glasses

-Real Eyes Optometry carries a wide variety of Canadian safety approved eyewear and safety standard lenses.
+Real Eyes Optometry carries a wide variety of Canadian safety-approved types of eyewear and safety standard lenses.
 We will work with you to determine the most appropriate safety eyewear for your particular occupation.

 Allergy and Infectious Diseases safety goggles are another form of personal protective equipment that you should add to your arsenal.
 The best way to protect yourself from coronavirus is to protect all your surfaces.
 Wearing goggles or eye protection is a must when you are unable to socially distance while in public.